iGEM-Bettencourt-2021/Finance/README.md

 ## Introduction

 Welcome to the finance repository.
-This repo will be the front page for our book-keeping.
+This repo will be the front page for our book-keeping and administrative procedures.